Rules Don't Apply: Release

 In April 2016, it was announced that 20th Century Fox would distribute the film with New Regency Pictures, with a planned fall 2016 release.
 Rules Don't Apply had its world premiere at the AFI Fest on November 10, 2016.
 The film was originally scheduled for release on November 11, 2016, but was pushed back two weeks and released on November 23, 2016.

 Lawsuit

-In December 2017, it was announced that Arnon Milchan and Regency Enterprises, one of the film's financiers, was suing Beatty for $18 million.
-The company cited breach of contract, claiming Beatty had not repaid the promotion cost losses the company took on following the underperformance at the box office.
+In December 2017, it was announced that Arnon Milchan and Regency Enterprises, one of the film's financiers, were suing Beatty for $18 million.
+The company cited a breach of contract, claiming Beatty had not repaid the promotion cost losses the company took on following the underperformance at the box office.
 In March 2018, an investment group including Brett Ratner, Ron Burkle and Steve Bing counter-sued Regency for $50 million, claiming it was their under-promotion of the film that had led to its "disastrous box office results and the loss of cross-complainants' entire investment".